 However, the worm soon turned.
 Snobbery like that was either disbelieved or sharply criticised.
-Far from damaging her prospects or her popularity, as it might have done half a century earlier, the Duchess of Cambridge’s ancestry was initially used to cultivate a vague sense of continuity with her immediate predecessors as consorts, hugely popular figures like Princess Diana or Queen Elizabeth the Queen Mother, both native-born ‘commoners’.
+Far from damaging her prospects or her popularity, as it might have done half a century earlier, the Princess of Wales' ancestry was initially used to cultivate a vague sense of continuity with her immediate predecessors as consorts, hugely popular figures like Princess Diana or Queen Elizabeth the Queen Mother, both native-born ‘commoners’.
 (Both were daughters of earls, but let’s not get too bogged down in details.)
-Catherine could carry the torch of long-term dignity and spousal support that the country associated with the Queen Mother but also the unstuffy charisma and charitable good-deeds of the tragic Diana.
+Catherine could carry the torch of long-term dignity and spousal support that the country associated with the Queen Mother but also the unstuffy charisma and charitable good deeds of the tragic Diana.

 What matters more is where she's going

 In short, it matters far more where she’s going than where she’s come from.
-That is a great American phrase to describe what I think will prove to be a long and successful royal career for the Duchess of Cambridge.
+That is a great American phrase to describe what I think will prove to be a long and successful royal career for the Princess of Wales.